joydeep100/PyBehavePhotonTitan/README.md

 ## Selenium techinques used

 - Action chains
-- Navigations
+- Writing wrapper functions for cumbersome selnium API's
-- Locating elements (css - default, xpath as secondary locator strategy and custom locator method based on text of the element)
+- Added a custom locating method using text of the element (used xpath and text() internally)

 ## How to run